naubiomech/OpenExo/Documentation/Controllers/Ankle/ProportionalJointMoment.md

 - swing_max - The constant torque, in Nm, during swing.
 This will be a constant torque and is rarely used.
 - is_assitance - When this is 1(assistive) the system will apply the torque in the plantar flexion direction, when 0(resistive) will be in the dorsiflexion direction.
 - use_pid - This flag turns PID on(1) or off(0)
-- p_gain - Proportional gain for closed loop controls
+- p_gain - Proportional gain for closed loop control
-- i_gain - Integral gain for closed loop controls
+- i_gain - Integral gain for closed loop control
-- d_gain - Derivative gain for closed loop controls
+- d_gain - Derivative gain for closed loop control
 - torque_alpha - Filtering term for exponentially wieghted moving average (EWMA) filter, used on torque sensor to cut down on noise.
 The lower this value the higher the delay caused by the filtering.